names144/example-site/README.md

 # example-site
-Please go to <site> to view the web app in action.
+Please go to url to site to view the web app in action.